-- The employer must lease the vehicle from a lessor in the ordinary course of the lessor's business (not being a banking, financial services or insurance business); - The vehicle must be available to lease to the general public for a period of less than a month; - The costs of maintaining the vehicle (including any repairs due to normal wear and tear)
+- The employer must lease the vehicle from a lessor in the ordinary course of the lessor's business (not being a banking, financial services or insurance business); - The vehicle must be available to lease to the general public for a period of less than a month: - The costs of maintaining the vehicle (including any repairs due to normal wear and tear)

-• Subject to the claim a lessor may have against a lessee (e.g. employer) for failing to take proper care of the vehicle, the risk of loss or destruction of the vehicle must not be assumed by the lessee (e.g. employer).
+- must be borne by the lessor; and - Subject to the claim a lessor may have against a lessee (e.g. employer) for failing to take proper care of the vehicle, the risk of loss or destruction of the vehicle must not be assumed by the lessee (e.g. employer).